MauF/pass-angularjs/README.md

 * `app/bower_components` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
+*Note that the `bower_components` folder would normally be installed in the root folder but pass-angularjs changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

 ### Run the Application